edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

   <figcaption><a href="https://commons.wikimedia.org/wiki/File:Leica_Double-Gauss_Lens_Design.png">Leica Double-Gauss Lens Design</a></figcaption>
 </figure>

 The [news] about Cloudflare's new [pay-per-crawl API] caught my attention for a few reasons.
-Read on for why, a bit about what the results look like, and what I learned when I asked it to crawl this site as a test.
+Read on for why, a bit about what the results look like, and what I learned when I asked it to crawl this here site as a test.

 ---

 So, first of all, what's up?
-Cloudflare's Crawl API helps people collect data from websites with bots, while *at the same time* providing one of the most popular technologies for preventing websites from being crawled by bots?
+Cloudflare's Crawl API helps people collect data from websites with bots, while *at the same time* providing one of the most popular technologies for preventing websites from being crawled by bots?!?

-At first this seemed to me like a classic fox guarding the hen house kind of situation.
+At first this seemed to me like a classic fox-guarding-the-hen-house type of situation.
 But the little bit of reading [in the docs] I've done since makes it seem like they will still respect their own bot gate keeping (e.g. Turnstile).

 If you are using Cloudflare or some other bot mitigation technology you will have to follow their instructions to let the Cloudflare crawl bot in to collect pages.
 Interestingly, it appears they are using the latest specs for [HTTP Message Signatures] to provide this functionality, since you can't simply let in anyone saying they are `CloudflareBrowserRenderingCrawler` right?

 The genius here is that Cloudflare is known for its Content Delivery Network (CDN).
 So in theory (more on this below) when a user asks to crawl a website the data can be delivered from the cache, without requiring a round trip back to the source website.
 This could mean that in some situations the burden of scrapers on websites is greatly reduced.

 If you run a website with lots of high value resources for LLMs (academic papers, preprints, books, news stories, etc) the same cached content could be delivered to multiple parties without having to go back to the originating server.
 For resource constrained cultural heritage organizations that are currently getting [crushed by bots](https://www.404media.co/ai-scraping-bots-are-breaking-open-libraries-archives-and-museums/) I think this would be a welcome development.

 But, the primary reason this news caught my eye is that if you squint right Cloudflare's Crawl API looks very much like [web archiving] technology.
 For example, the [Browsertrix API] lets you set up, start, monitor and download crawls of websites.

 Unlike Browsertrix, which is geared to collecting a website for viewing by a person, the Cloudflare Crawl service is oriented at looking at the web for training LLMs.
 The service returns text content: HTML, Markdown and structured JSON data that result from running the collected text through one of their LLMs, with the given prompt.

 ### Seeing the Web